-Name Age Position Ofir Paz 45 Chief Executive Officer and Director Asher Holzer, PhD 61 President and Chairman of the Board of Directors Craig Shore 50 Chief Financial Officer, Secretary and Treasurer Eli Bar 46 Senior Vice President of Research and Development and Chief Technical Officer of InspireMD Ltd.
+Name Age Position

+Ofir Paz 45 Chief Executive Officer and Director

+Asher Holzer, PhD 61 President and Chairman of the Board of Directors

+Craig Shore 50 Chief Financial Officer, Secretary and Treasurer

+Eli Bar 46 Senior Vice President of Research and Development and Chief Technical Officer of

+InspireMD Ltd.

+Sol J. Barer, PhD 63 Director

+Paul Stuka 56 Director

+Eyal Weinstein 56 Director

 Our directors hold office until the earlier of their death, resignation or removal by stockholders or until their successors have been qualified.
 Our directors are divided into three classes.
-Ofir Paz is our class 1 director, with his term of office to expire at our 2012 annual meeting of stockholders.
-Asher Holzer is our class 2 director, with his term of office to expire at our 2013 annual meeting of stockholders.
-We currently do not have a class 3 director.
+Sol Barer and Paul Stuka are our class 1 directors, with their terms of office to expire at our 2012 annual meeting of stockholders.
+Asher Holzer and Eyal Weinstein are our class 2 directors, with their terms of office to expire at our 2013 annual meeting of stockholders.
+Ofir Paz is our class 3 director, with his term of office to expire at our 2014 annual meeting of stockholders.
 At each annual meeting of stockholders, commencing with the 2012 annual meeting, directors elected to succeed those directors whose terms expire shall be elected for a term of office to expire at the third succeeding annual meeting of stockholders after their election, with each director to hold office until his or her successor shall have been duly elected and qualified.